-Cows, which are herbivorous by the way, get their calcium from the plant foods they eat.
+Cows, which are herbivorous, get their calcium from the plant foods they eat.
 So can we.
 Plant foods that are high in calcium include broccoli, cauliflower, brussel sprouts, kale, sweet potatoes, legumes (beans), and whole grains.

 The calcium contained in milk neutralizes the amount of calcium taken from our bones when we consume milk

 Ironically, milk takes more calcium from our bones than it provides.
 The reason for this is that dairy, being rich in animal protein, creates acid in our bodies.
 Our bodies need to be at a very precise, slightly alkaline pH level in order for all of our organs and systems to function properly.
 If we consume too much dairy, we run the risk of making our bodies acidic.
 In an effort to alkalize itself, the body will undergo metabolic acidosis – where calcium and phosphate (which are bonded together) are taken from our bones.
 This process happens in the kidneys and the excess protein, along with the calcium that was pulled, is excreted through our urine.